Stubblefield, a Democrat, was the representative for Kentucky's 1st congressional district from 1959 to 1974.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Stubblefield is shown as a purple triangle. (analysis methodology)
+Stubblefield is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Stubblefield sponsored bills primarily in these issue areas: